-How Roof Rats Get Into Your Home
+How Do Roof Rats in Seattle Get Into Your Home?

 Roof Rats, as their name suggests, prefer living higher of the ground.
 These rodents can travel via power lines, treetops, roofs, and even by ground nesting and breeding to create ever-growing populations, which can spread at a profound rate.
 If you’re a homeowner, or business that’s been pest-ridden by Roof Rats, it’s a pretty good bet that the homes or businesses around you have the same problem.